 Roll out a small ball of dough into a thin oval shape.

 TIP: Rolling out yeast dough on a silicone mat works great.
-Dough clings to the silicone mat slightly.
+The dough clings to the silicone mat slightly.
 Silicone helps to keep it stretched making it easier to shape the buns.

 TIP: Don’t dust work surfaces with flour!

-Starting at a shorter side start rolling the piece of rolled out yeast dough.
-Pressing the dough down with the palms of your hands as you are rolling the dough away from you.
+Starting at a shorter side start rolling the piece of flattened yeast dough.
+Press the dough down with the palms of your hands as you are rolling the dough away from you.

 Place shaped hot dog buns onto a baking sheet lined with parchment.
 Space the buns about 2-3 inches apart to allow for dough expansion.

 Cover loosely with a damp paper towel or a kitchen towel and let rise for 30 minutes.

 Preheat the oven to 425F/220C.
 Place a shallow oven-safe dish on the bottom rack of your oven.

 TO BAKE HOT DOG BUNS YOU NEED :